Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

-What Happens When You Overdose
+What Happens If You Overdose Ivermectin?

 If what has been prescribed for you is a specially formulated ivermectin for guinea pig injection or ointment solution, and you don’t follow it to the latter, your guinea pig may die.

-By accidentally overdosing your guinea pig, the ivermectin bypasses the Blood-Brain-Barrier which then damages the nervous system, and then leads to the eventual death of the animal.
+By accidentally overdosing on your guinea pig, the ivermectin bypasses the Blood-Brain-Barrier which then damages the nervous system, and then leads to the eventual death of the animal.

 Signs Of Overdose

 If you are lucky to catch the early symptoms of an overdose before it’s too late you should hurry to the vet and get it treated.

 By knowing some effects of overdosing you can prevent further damage to your guinea pig.